Length over all 86.00 m

 in collaboration with Skipsteknisk

-The 236 ST (Diving Rescue Support Vessel) is capable of performing Submarine Rescue Operations up to a depth of 650msw thanks to the moon pool launched Drass Deep Rescue Vehicle (DRV).
+The 236 ST (Diving Rescue Support Vessel) is capable of performing Submarine Rescue Operations up to a depth of 650msw thanks to the moon pool launched Drass Submarine Rescue Vehicle (SRV).
 The vessel is equipped with a compact 9-man in-built Saturation Diving System rated to 300msw.
 The vessel hosts an in-built Drass Submarine Ventilation System rated for 650msw and a Working ROV.
 This vessel design is suitable to operate in extreme sea conditions.

 - The system requires only a winch and a heave compensator system on top of the moon pool, leaving all the available space on the main deck and optimizing the vessel’s general arrangement.

-The DRV is a flexible underwater transportation tool and, thanks to its modular design, once removed, the Submarine Rescue Capsule can be used for multifunctional subsea activities.
-Through a standard mechanical and signal (should this say ‘signal’ or ‘single’) interface plate, the WROV module of the DRV can transport different payloads.
+The SRV is a flexible underwater transportation tool and, thanks to its modular design, once removed, the Submarine Rescue Capsule can be used for multifunctional subsea activities.
+Through a standard mechanical and signal (should this say ‘signal’ or ‘single’) interface plate, the WROV module of the SRV can transport different payloads.
 This characteristic gives to the same Rescue Diving Support Vessel an unprecedented flexibility to perform unlimited subsea tasks.

 The most common can be described below:

 - Defence and Deterrence: Installation, removal and maintenance of underwater protection systems for harbours and susceptible sites

 - Defence and Deterrence: Extension of vessel stand-off for mining/de-mining activities